wasmwand/.github/profile/README.md

-`WASMwand` is a verified compiler and runtime for `WASM`.
+`WASMwand` is a verified choreographic compiler and `WASM` runtime.
 For a work-in-progress whitepaper email me at `carson@surmeier.us`.

 For information about the Prescience Lab at Northwestern, refer to the [Plab site](http://presciencelab.org/).